 Safety Tip #5: Have Your Insurance Info Handy

 Have your TGS Insurance agent’s contact information saved in your phone- just in case you need it!
-In the unfortunate event something does happen, take pictures and contact your insurance agent immediately.
-You can give us a call at 1-855-661-4056 or visit our website here.
+In the unfortunate event something does happen, take pictures, contact your insurance agent immediately, and always keep your auto insurance information close.

 Safety Tip #6: Break Up the Trip